-Physiotherapy involves the use of mechanical force and movements (biomechanics or kinesiology), manual therapy, exercise therapy and electrotherapy to help you restore, maintain and maximize strength, function, movement and overall well-being.
+Physiotherapy deals with the treatment of musculoskeletal injuries and disorders through the application of physical methods.
+These methods include mechanical force and movements; biomechanics or kinesiology; manual therapy; exercise; and electrotherapy.
+This is done to help patients restore, maintain and maximize strength, function, movement and promote holistic well-being.

 - Reduce or eliminate pain